ngageoint/hootenanny/README.md

 # Support
 * [FAQ](https://github.com/ngageoint/hootenanny/wiki/Frequently-Asked-Questions)

-Don't hesitate to ask for help if features aren't conflating how you expect them to.
+Don't hesitate to ask for help if features aren't conflating how you expect them to or if you're experiencing difficulty while installing the software.
 If you have any support questions, please create an issue in this repository.

 As there are lot of different conflation scenarios out in the wild, there is no one-size fits all conflation workflow or algorithm.
 Hootenanny attempts to capture most conflation scenarios with the default configuration options, but sometimes you will need to modify configuration options specific to the data you are conflating to get the best results.

 Additionally, the availability of software features to the user interface may lag their initial availability from the CLI by multiple development cycles.
 If you find a conflation feature you want to use mentioned in the CLI documentation but can't find it available in the UI, let us know.

 # Development
 * [Contributing](https://github.com/ngageoint/hootenanny/blob/master/CONTRIBUTING.md)